 How we can help you:

 1. Call 0330 159 4000 or email firstname.lastname@example.org for a free no obligation review with our Telecoms Specialists who can assess your existing telephone system and your phone/broadband bills.
 If you don't have this information, don’t worry – we can guide you through this process.

 2. Through our initial discussion, we will make recommendations for your new business phone system and then explain your options.
 Working closely with you, we can make the transition seamless and with minimal disruption.

 On-premise telephone systems can also be known as an IP-PBX phone system.
-It is similar to a traditional PBX system that resides at a location on-site.
+It is similar to a traditional PBX system that resides at a location (on-site).
 The main difference is that IP routing is done with more current technology.
 The signalling is done with an IP phone to the IP-PBX server using a Local Area Network (LAN).
 On-premise solutions are especially good for business that have more complex needs and are used by SME's right up to large enterprise businesses, including Healthcare, Hospitality, Retail, Contact Centres and Estate Agency's.
-Read more about On-Premise Telephone Systems.

 SIP (stands for Session Initiated Protocol) trunks provide a cost-effective alternative to traditional ISDN (Integrated Services Digital Network, set to be switched off completely in 2025).
 SIP trunks connect your PBX to the internet, allowing your business to reap the many benefits, such as free calls, flexibility and disaster recovery.

 Although most businesses are moving away from analogue PSTN and digital ISDN lines in favour of internet-based telephony, some businesses may choose to go with traditional telephony.
 With our fantastic rates on calls and line rentals, online billing platform, and dedicated account management, your telephony requirements will be met with the highest quality equipment and support.